A compact, almost black, attractive little pony, Magic was gelded late in life and still thinks he's a

 farther ahead, or leading.

-you hold onto the mane until you get proficient at following a horse over a
+recommend that you hold onto the mane until you get proficient at following a horse over a jump.

 |A Note to Your Instructor